-certificate programme.
 The certificate programme was completely phased out and successfully replaced with the Diploma in General Agriculture programme in June, 2009.
-This brings the college’s focus to two programmes currently running concurrently; A 2-year Diploma in Agricultural Extension and 3-year Diploma in General Agriculture.
+This brings the college’s focus on only programme currently running; 3-year Diploma in General Agriculture.